Keyboard shortcuts

 -EABXAAA9VIDAAALAAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjphbGljZQ8VIDAAAKAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjpib2I4CAX7ngr3YHl2z91L-anFBYxbQhM48CT_wqrCCRNdsN5fm-oshqvwqnKDK5rLkn_kvVI8aWZ7SEhiaiB8N6e-bjInrBbhNII0BAceo-mZoSvG3MY_UEqrgzP4kpeLJJK9MdQx53c4nxKh6_jvB2DuXJ6TBNjj-lXszyTH8yDAMSioDRluucSBpPAg

-INFO tsp: sent message (11 bytes) from did:web:did.teaspoon.world:user:alice to did:web:did.teaspoon.world:user:bob
+INFO tsp: sent message (11 bytes) from did:web:did.teaspoon.world:endpoint:alice to did:web:did.teaspoon.world:endpoint:bob

 -EABXAAA9VIDAAALAAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjphbGljZQ8VIDAAAKAAZGlkOndlYjp0c3AtdGVzdC5vcmc6dXNlcjpib2I4CAX5I7ozAGaFVqTxz8PJve0Tscor80fvds6hCf3yDUtOnHpXZ84uXFGXM-PcfLDWsRWvH7SoOG4UwQU8H-zEfBFs0skhjtk0BAtrMgdWXM9Mfdgiq2awx6VAWCUUYCfjv1tdQqnjNc4eB-IOdBVA459uAFX2EGfdWWGp2OxxwbAutneudE9zYUBg